caspermoller/micro/README.md

 ## Disclaimer

 This script was primarily created for personal use, based on my preferences for the **Micro** text editor and its settings.
 However, you are welcome to use it if it fits your needs.
 I cannot guarantee it will work perfectly in all environments, but feel free to modify it as you see fit.
+It's only tested on Mac and a couple of Debian-based Linux distros, bit it should work for other systems as well.

 ## Features